alpacon

 Password change

-You can change account passwords by two ways.
+You can change account passwords in two ways.

 Changing password for your own account